By Harriet Levin Millan

 Within minutes, two members wrote back to me, each explaining that Nearby was an anglicized version of the name Nerubai.
 “In fact,” one member wrote, “there’s an entry on JewishGen’s family finder that someone named Ben posted.
 He’s looking for Nerubais from the same town as yours.”

-Until she died in 1994, I had bombarded my maternal grandmother with questions about the old country.
+Until my maternal grandmother died in 1994, I had bombarded her with questions about the old country.
 She’d immigrated as a child and knew little about her family’s life there.
 She didn’t know the name of her own town, only “Austria.”
 She meant the Hapsburg Empire which today is part Poland and part Ukraine.
 My grandfather emigrated in his teens from the Russian Empire, but he died when I was ten.
 I remember distinctly how Bubbie would laugh when I asked her the name of his village and to humor me, I’d assumed, she’d say something like Volodaka.
 I thought it was a name she invented—something faintly Yiddish, yet I must have asked her so many times, I remembered it.
 Frustrated all those months of searching, I spelled the name as well as I could and entered it as my grandfather’s birthplace: Volodaka.
 Miraculously, I was only one letter off.
 When Ben posted the name of the same town, he spelled it Volodarka.
 There it was!

 I emailed Ben immediately and he wrote back that same day.
 When I explained that my great grandmother’s name was Pearl and that her surname must be Nerubai, he did a quick search and found her ship manifest.
 His own great grandmother, another Pearl Nerubai, was listed as her sponsor.
 He even recognized the address.
 Since children are named after the dead, it seemed realistic to assume that my great-grandmother was his great-grandmother’s aunt, both named after the same ancestor: Pearl Nerubai.